Skip to main content

 Framework 1: The KPI Tree

-The KPI tree is a visual metric hierarchy: one North Star at the top, 3-5 driver metrics at Level 1, and 2-3 team-owned metrics per driver at Level 2.
+The KPI Tree Framework is a visual metric hierarchy: one North Star at the top, 3-5 driver metrics at Level 1, and 2-3 team-owned metrics per driver at Level 2.
 For PE-backed companies, the North Star is usually revenue growth rate, EBITDA margin, or pipeline coverage, depending on the value creation thesis.

 Timeline: Days 20-30 of the first 100 days.
 Build it with the leadership team.
 Assign one owner per metric.